nixos-asia/website/en/replacing-docker-compose.md

 }
 ```

 This starts the database natively, without the need for a container.
+This is great, only if we could extend this to run on macOS and other Linux distributions.
+Also, the configuration above is system-wide, and we are looking for a way to run services on a per-project basis.

 ## NixOS-like services